-Robust Stability and Near-optimality for Policy Iteration: For Want of Recursive Feasibility, All is not Lost
+Robust Stability and Near-Optimality for Policy Iteration: For Want of Recursive Feasibility, All is Not Lost

 Mathieu Granzotto, Olivier Lindamulage De Silva, Romain Postoyan, Dragan Nesic, Zhong Ping Jiang